What DecIQ® is built on

 Emerging

-Governance disclosures driven by listing obligations, not intrinsic decision architecture.
+Governance disclosures driven by listing obligations only.

 third inquiry: structural pattern confirmation · four more Nigeria capital-intensive sectors